leobauza/react-ssr/BLOGPOST.md

 }
 ```

-The most important things to note are that `renderToString` converts the component to an HTML string, we are only outputting html, and `<script src="./assets/app.bundle.js"></script>` is a webpack bundle of the compiled `client.js` code.
+The most important things to note are:

+1. `renderToString` converts the component to an HTML string
+2. we are only outputting html
+3. `<script src="./assets/app.bundle.js"></script>` is a webpack bundle of the compiled `client.js` code.

 ## The Client